aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/README.md

 **_Data Exploration_**

 The Titanic dataset is available through the open kaggle competition **[site](https://www.kaggle.com/c/titanic/data)**.

-The Survived column will be predicted using the information from the others.
+The Survived column is predicted using the information from the others.

 Survived : Binary indicator of survival (0 = died, 1 = survived) <br/>
 Passenger ID : Number assigned to each passenger <br/>